cybearl/genesis/README.md

 `--help` can be used to display the help message.

-The default path for the generated data is `src/pipes/data/` & cannot be changed.
+The default path for the generated data is `src/pipes/data/` & cannot be changed via arguments, as data are later accessed by the `HSS`.

 Can be found inside `src/systems/GS.ts`.